hartmaj2/cs-tabor-is/denik.md

   - Need to install docker so I can run the mysql server inside a container (because I would need windows otherwise)
   - Accidentaly created MySql docker container but I need Sql
     - So I need to install sql express image
+    - Remove the Migrations folder
+    - Renamed ParticipantDbContext to TaborIsDbContext
+- For some reason needed to fix request to create allergens (probably because first I had only allergens and mealallergens where added later so now I have to add MealAllergen empty list when creating new allergen)

+## 8.9.2024

+### TODO:
+- [ ] Implement communication using ParticipantDto instead of Participant directly
+  - [ ] Update http requests accordingly if necessary
+- [ ] Communicate AllergenDto instead of Allergens directly
+  - [ ] Add Id to AllergenDto
+  - [ ] Update http requests accordingly
+- [ ] Implement diet section
+  - [ ] Load a list of participant diet dtos
+  - [ ] Show them in table that lists allergens
+  - [ ] Implement filtering by checking which diets I want to see (use a modal)